Department of State (DOS)

-Admits the alien into the U.S as a J exchange visitor, adjudicates certain immigration benefits, and manages SEVIS.
+Admits the alien into the U.S as a J of F-1, adjudicates certain immigration benefits, and manages SEVIS.

 Student and Exchange Visitor Information System (SEVIS)

-DHS tracking system that requires all colleges and universities to report information about J-1 exchange visitors and their J-2 dependents.
-The International Center is responsible for SEVIS reporting on behalf of the University of Michigan.
+DHS tracking system that requires all colleges and universities to report information about J-1 exchange visitors, their J-2 dependents F-1 exchange visitors, their F-2 dependents.
+The International Center is responsible for SEVIS reporting on behalf of the University of Michigan-Flint.

 Alternate Responsible Office (ARO)